 In September of 2015, we found out we were going to be parents for the first time.
 It was the greatest news any couple can expect.
 My due date was May 28, 2016.
 I ended up having my previous boy a month early on April 19, 2016.
 We were the happiest parents ever.
 Everything was perfect.

-In November, it all came down with it — my dreams and the love of my life.
+In November, it all came crashing down — my dreams and the love of my life.
 Early in the morning, I received from Jhonny’s mom a call telling me he had just had a car accident and had died.
 My heart broke into a million pieces.
 I went through the biggest depression of my life.
 I had just lost my son’s father.
 I was on depression meds until January, when I came to find out I was pregnant again.

 It was the middle of January.
-I had the suicidal thoughts, so I went to the ER and left my 1-year-old with my sister.
+I had suicidal thoughts, so I went to the ER and left my 1-year-old with my sister.
 As soon as I got there, they ran some blood labs, and that’s when they told me I was four months pregnant.
-That made me even more depressed, because Jhon wasn’t here anymore.
+That made me even more depressed because Jhon wasn’t here anymore.

 I didn’t have emotional, financial, or physical support to have a second baby.
 A nurse talked to me about American Adoptions.
 It was the hardest decision in my life.
 But, I couldn’t give this baby what she deserves, and I knew for sure she was going to a loving home.

 My heart hurts, but it was my best choice.
 I will never forget my baby girl ever.
 It is not hard to know what is best; it is just hard to overcome all of the emotions involved.

 Ready to find out what adoption can do for you and your baby?
 Contact us today at 1-800-ADOPTION to get free information and support.